 (1) The Florida Defense Support Task Force is created.

-(2) The mission of the task force is to make recommendations to preserve and protect military installations to support the state’s position in research and development related to or arising out of military missions and contracting, and to improve the state’s military-friendly environment for service members, military dependents, military retirees, and businesses that bring military and base-related jobs to the state.
+(2) The mission of the task force is to make recommendations to prepare the state to effectively compete in any federal base realignment and closure action, to support the state’s position in research and development related to or arising out of military missions and contracting, and to improve the state’s military-friendly environment for service members, military dependents, military retirees, and businesses that bring military and base-related jobs to the state.

 (3) The task force shall be comprised of the Governor or his or her designee, and 12 members appointed as follows:

 (b) Four members appointed by the President of the Senate.

 (c) Four members appointed by the Speaker of the House of Representatives.

 (d) Appointed members must represent defense-related industries or communities that host military bases and installations.
 All appointments must be made by August 1, 2011.
 Members shall serve for a term of 4 years, with the first term ending July 1, 2015.
 However, if members of the Legislature are appointed to the task force, those members shall serve until the expiration of their legislative term and may be reappointed once.
 A vacancy shall be filled for the remainder of the unexpired term in the same manner as the initial appointment.
 All members of the council are eligible for reappointment.
 A member who serves in the Legislature may participate in all task force activities but may only vote on matters that are advisory.